splunk/splunk-platform-automator/README.md

 ## Login to the hosts

 ### Login to Splunk Browser Interface
-To login to one of the hosts just open the index.html file crated in the Splunkenizer/config directory.
-You will find links to every role.
+To login to one of the hosts just open the `index.html` file created in the Splunkenizer/config directory.
+You will find links to every role of your deployment.

 ### Login by SSH
-Vagrant enables the vagrant user to login without a password:
+Vagrant deployes an ssh key for the vagrant user to login without a password.

 ```
 vagrant ssh <hostname>